patkajos/SAT-and-ACT-explanatory-analysis-/README.md

 ### Submission

-**Materials must be submitted by the beginning of class on December 20.**
+**Slides must be submitted to your GitHub submissions repo by Noon on Friday, March, 27.
+Your Jupyter notebook must be submitted to your GitHub submissions repo by Midnight on Friday, March, 27.**

-Your technical report will be hosted on Github Enterprise.
+Your technical report will be hosted on GitHub Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
 - Jupyter notebook(s) with your analysis (renamed to describe your project)
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)

-**Check with your local instructor for how they would like you to submit your repo for review.**

 ---